SoftwareAG/webmethods-api-gateway/docs/articles/operations/API Gateway migration steps - Simplified/Migrating standalone API Gateway using Direct mode/README.md

 The following configurations are persisted in file system and some of them are covered using IS migration.
 Please verify the correctness of these configurations in the target environment once the above migration procedures are executed.
 Configurations changes done in elasticsearch.yml, kibana.yml etc are not covered using the migration procedure, can be migrated manually.

-> **Note**: Most of the configurations can be configured using externalized configurations.
+> **Note**: Most of the configurations can also be configured using externalized configurations.
 For information on externalization,  refer **[this](https://tech.forums.softwareag.com/t/starting-api-gateway-using-externalized-configurations/237312)** tech community article.

 The configurations are listed below.